How Freelancers Can Prevent Chargebacks (7 Effective Strategies)

 Your contract might be your best chargeback prevention tool.
 Disputing a chargeback is difficult – and rarely successful.
 The only way to prove your case (and get your money back) is to have written documentation supporting your claims.

 Since a contract would act as this dispute proof, it also acts as a deterrent for anyone who might be looking for ways to cheat the system.
 So make sure you plug any holes from the get-go.
-This article on freelance contract clauses can help you draft a fail-proof contract; pay careful attention to the tips regarding rates, invoicing, kill fee, and deadlines.
-These will be most helpful in preventingt chargebacks.
+This article on freelance contract clauses can help you draft a fail-proof contract; pay careful attention to the tips regarding rates, invoicing, kill fees, and deadlines.
+These will be most helpful in preventing chargebacks.

 5. Clearly Outline Copyright Ownership